How Much Does Homeowners Insurance Cost in New York?

 USAA Insurance covers jewelry lost to fire or theft.

 USAA’s coverage limit for jewelry is $10,000, just like other traditional homeowners insurance policies.
-If you want additional jewelry coverage, you have to take out a separate policy.
+You must take out a separate policy if you want additional jewelry coverage.

 There is no deductible.
-And there is no need for an appraisal for any piece of jewelry that is insured for $15,000 or less.
+And there is no need for an appraisal for any piece of jewelry insured for $15,000 or less.

 How is USAA Insurance Rated?